LC-Linkous/pso_quantum/README.md

 ```

 ## Implementation
-### Time-Step Adaptation
-This particle swarm optimizers uses the mean absolute deviation of particle position as an adjustment to the time step, to prevent the particle overshoot problem.
-This particle distribution is initialized to one when the swarm starts, so that the impact is boundary independent.

 ### Constraint Handling
 Users must create their own constraint function for their problems, if there are constraints beyond the problem bounds.
 This is then passed into the constructor.
 If the default constraint function is used, it always returns true (which means there are no constraints).